plone/Products.CMFPlone/ISSUE_TEMPLATE.md

 <!--
-this is a template for either a BUG or PROBLEM REPORT or for PLIP - Plone Improvement Proposal
+This is a template for either a BUG/ PROBLEM REPORT or for a PLIP - a Plone Improvement Proposal.

-Take either one out of the BUG/PROBLEM or depended on the section and REMOVE THE OTHER.
+Take either one out of the main sections and REMOVE THE OTHER (BUG/PROBLEM xor PLIP).
 -->